ptpb/pb/pb/templates/index.rst

 split by period-delimited extension, and appended to the location in the response.

-If the 'sunset' disposition extension parameter is specified, the paste will be deleted after the given amount of time has passed.
+If the 's' form parameter is specified, the paste will be deleted after the given amount of time has passed.
 Its value must be a positive integer and represents the number of seconds (after having been pasted) that the paste should survive before being